realm/realm-core/README.md

 If you are going to modify the TightDB core library, you will need Cheetah for Python (http://www.cheetahtemplate.org).
-It is needed because some source files are generated.
+It is needed because some source files are generated from Cheetah templates.

 To run the test suite, you will need "UnitTest++" (http://unittest-cpp.sourceforge.net), however, a bundled fallback